garrett-laroy-johnson/poetic-machines-teaching-materials/src/saic/mfa5010/schedule.md

 - Pi by Darren Aronofsky
 - Post Tenebres Lux by Carlos Reygadas

-#### Optional
+#### Additional

 Thomas, Zach.
+"Carlos Reygadas Post Tenebras Lux: Towards a Cinema of Experience," in The Anthropocene Laboratory.
+2023.

-"An Experiential Cinema," in The Anthropocene Laboratory.
+Johnson, Garrett Laroy.
+"Post Tenebras Lux," in The Anthropocene Laboratory.
 2023.

 ## 10/25/24 Week 9